Blog-Reference and Blog-Reference and Blog-Reference and Blog-Reference on Apr 16

 Microfoundations is the wrong approach.
 This explains why economics is a failed science.
 The correct approach is macrofoundations.#1

-The elementary version of the correct (objective, systemic, behavior-free, macrofounded) employment equation is shown on Wikimedia.#2 From this equation follows:
+The elementary version of the correct (objective, systemic, behavior-free, macrofounded) Employment Law is shown on Wikimedia AXEC62.#2

 (ii) Increasing investment expenditures I exert a positive influence on employment.